 - Brit (Covenant) that we ask families to participate in and sign prior to arrival in order to keep our community safe.

-- Negative Covid-19 molecular test results presented to our medical team upon arrival to Camp.
+- Negative COVID-19 molecular (PCR) test results must be presented to our medical team at check-in.
 Test to be taken 2-3 days before arriving at Camp.

 We will operate a closed campus to keep everyone safe.